colindaven/awesome-pangenomes/README.md

 # awesome-pangenomes
-## A list of software for pangenomics
+## A list of software capable of analyzing eukaryotic genomes for pangenomics

 # Toolkits